The Lions in Winter 2015 featured writers are Stephen Graham Jones,

 Julija Šukys is assistant professor of creative writing at the University of Missouri, Columbia.
-She is the author of two books of nonfiction, Silence is Death: The Life and Work of Tahar Djaout (Nebraska, 2007) and Epistolophilia: Writing the Life of Oa Šimaitė (Nebraska, 2012).
+She is the author of two books of nonfiction, Silence is Death: The Life and Work of Tahar Djaout (Nebraska, 2007) and Epistolophilia: Writing the Life of Ona Šimaitė (Nebraska, 2012).
 Epistolophilia was shortlisted for the Mavis Gallant Prize for Nonfiction, long-listed for the Charles Taylor Award in Literary Nonfiction and won the 2013 Helen and Stan Vine Canadian Jewish Book Award for Holocaust Literature.
 She is currently working on a personal story that starts in Lithuania, continues in Siberia, and ends in Canada.
 Julija’s blog, Writing.Life, explores the processes of writing creative nonfiction and living the life of a writer.
 Forms that interest her include memoir, biography, life-writing, the essay, and just about anything that involves the artful arrangement and reflection upon facts, life, and the world around us.
 Learn more at http://julijasukys.com.

 NEW to Lions in Winter 2015, Story Hour and Workshop with a Children’s Book Author

 Children’s author Jessica Young grew up in Thunder Bay, Ontario, Canada.
 Jessica’s award-winning debut picture book, My Blue is Happy (2013, Candlewick Press/Walker UK) was included on the 2014 Bank Street College of Education Best Books of the Year for Children and Young Adults, the Texas Library Association’s 2014 2×2 Reading List, the Ontario Library Association’s Best Bets 2013, the Library of Congress/Center for the Book’s 52 Great Reads list and many other lists.
-Her next picture book, Spy Guy The Not So Secret Agent, will be published in May of 2015 by Harcourt Children’s Books.
-Her first chapter book series, Finley Flowers, for readers ages 6-9, will be published in January by Capstone Kids.
+Her next picture book, Spy Guy The Not So Secret Agent, will be published in spring of 2015 by Harcourt Children’s Books.
+Her first chapter book series, Finley Flowers, for readers ages 6-9, will be published in spring/fall 2015 by Capstone Kids.
 Her early chapter book series, Haggis & Tank Unleashed will be published in Fall 2015/Spring 2016 by Scholastic.
 She will be providing a story hour for children on Saturday morning of Lions In Winter 2015.
 More at http://jessicayoungbooks.wordpress.com/.